simonjulianl/tp/docs/UserGuide.md

 ### Adding a new appointment: `add t/appointment`

-Adds a new activity into your GoMedic scheduler.
+Adds a new appointment into your GoMedic scheduler.

 Format: `add t/activity i/PATIENT_ID s/START_TIME e/END_TIME ti/TITLE [d/DESCRIPTION]`

+An Appointment is still an activity, it just has a single Patient ID associated with it as **GoMedic** currently only supports having a one-to-one appointment only.
+Besides the [checks](#activity_check) performed on usual activity, **GoMedic** would also check
+* if the Patient identified by Patient ID exists.
+If not, GoMedic would immediately notify the user and the new appointment would not be added to the list.

 The parameters are: